 So, designers created wallets according to these measurements.

-It might seem an issue, and we are all used to placing business cards in our wallets after receiving them.
+It might seem like an issue, and we are all used to placing business cards in our wallets after receiving them.

-If we think of it, it is just a small card that we can place anywhere, like in the car, in our pocket, or on the office desk.
+If we think of it, it is just a small card we can place anywhere, like in the car, in our pocket, or on the office desk.